gebvlad/esia/README.md

   - request ESIA for user data set defined both by the provided scope and access token.

 Known problems: yet not performs an ESIA signature check required by Recommendations for OAuth method.

+Code is provided AS IS.
+Use it on your own risk, without any warranty